ivanicharts/JS-INTERNSHIP-2017-PLAN/lessons/lesson_1/lesson_1.md

  2. Enumerate list of *falsy* values in JavaScript
  3. Enumerate list of *truthy* values in JavaScript
  4. How many *equality* and *inequality* operators do you know?
- 5. What do you can say about *strings comparison*?
+ 5. What can you say about *strings comparison*?

 > Sources:
 > - https://github.com/getify/You-Dont-Know-JS/blob/master/up%20%26%20going/ch2.md#conditionals